ethangyllenhaal/CARC_pipelines/QuickBytes/GATK_markdown.md

 		--tmp-dir $src/alignments/dedup_temp \
 		-O $src/bams/”$sample”_dedup.bam

 The final step is to recalibrate base call scores.
 This applies machine learning to find where quality scores are over or underestimated based on things like read group and cycle number of a given base.
 This is strongly recommended, but is rarely possible for non-model organisms, as a file of known polymorphisms is needed.
 Note, however, that it can take a strongly filtered VCF from the end of the pipeline, before running the entire pipeline again (but [others haven’t found much success with this method](https://evodify.com/gatk-in-non-model-organism/)).
+Here is how it looks, with the first line indexing the input VCF file if you haven't already.

+	gatk IndexFeatureFile -I $src[name-of-known-sites].vcf

 	gatk BaseRecalibrator \
 		-I $src/bams/${sample}_dedup.bam \